KhoaNguyenDucAnh/MM-Det/README.md

 ### Reconstruction Dataset

 Based on the findings([DIRE](https://github.com/ZhendongWang6/DIRE)) that generative methods always fail to reconstruct details in real videos, we extend this method by utilizing a VQVAE trained on ImageNet to reconstruct each frame.
-The reconstructed data structure is as follows.
+The reconstruction dataset structure is as follows.
+For all videos in DVF, we provide a ready reconstruction dataset at [BaiduNetDisk](https://pan.baidu.com/s/1oJarzo09jx8Tc1L3GihdSA?pwd=moyu) (Code: moyu).
+The Google drive link is in preparation.

 ```
---$FRAME_DATA_ROOT
+--$RECONSTRUCTION_DATASET_ROOT
   | -- dataset A
     | -- class A1
       | -- original    # frame sequences for original videos